alimert-t/tail_fsd/README.md

 - scipy

-## Disclaimer
+### Notes

-The atomic tail calculation code is originally written by A. Saenz.
-It has been modified by A. M. Turaclar for current needs such as the introduction of fractional recoil momentum and broadening originated from it.
+The atomic tail calculation code was originally written by A. Saenz.
+It has been expanded by A. M. Turaclar with the introduction of fractional recoil momentum broadening, relative fractional recoil momentum calculation and overlap calculations.

 The last change/update: 18.12.2023